What Happens to Your OneDrive Files When You Cancel Microsoft 365?

 Step 1: Download everything you need

 Before cancellation, download all files you want to keep.
-Use the OneDrive desktop app to sync everythingeverything locally, or download via the web interface.
+Use the OneDrive desktop app to sync everything locally, or download via the web interface.
 Do not rely on the cloud — your access becomes restricted after cancellation.

 Step 2: Audit your actual storage usage

-Check how much storage you are actuallyactually using.
+Check how much storage you are actually using.
 Open OneDrive settings → Account → Manage storage.
 You may be surprised by how much storage is consumed by old files, email attachments stored in OneDrive, and Teams recordings.

 Step 3: Decide on a destination

-If you want to keep your files in the cloud, migrate to a new provider before cancelling. fii.one offers unlimited storage with zero-knowledge encryption at $4.99/month — no storage ceiling, no tiered limitslimits based on subscription status.
+If you want to keep your files in the cloud, migrate to a new provider before cancelling. fii.one offers unlimited storage with zero-knowledge encryption at $4.99/month — no storage ceiling, no tiered limits based on subscription status.

 Step 4: Transfer before you cancel